Good afternoon, friends, music lovers, thrill seekers, conversation.

 He self-appointed himself.

-These are thugs, these are renegades, these are abject criminals.
+These are abject criminals.

 They will kill their own opposition within the group in order to achieve power.

-They don't have meetings and democratic votes and elections to come up with a successor.
+They don't have meetings and Democratic votes and elections to come up with a successor.

 This is all just a smokescreen to create a false image in the minds of the drive-by media who will lap it up and fall for it like that.